jeftegoes/AwsOverview/AWS ELB and ASG.md

   - This is "cloud-friendly": pay-per-use, match demand, optimize costs.
 - **Agility:** (not related to scalability - distractor) new IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.

-# 2. What is Load Balancing?
+# 2. What's Load Balancing?

 - Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream.